-Cyberpunk 2077's best quests don't come around as often as we'd like them to.
+Cyberpunk 2077's (opens in new tab) best quests don't come around as often as we'd like them to.
 There's some good stuff in there, but you'd think a world of transhuman technologies, deeply and overtly rooted corporate corruption, and good ol' fashioned suffering on a massive scale to provide endless, novel scenarios for CD Projekt Red to spin out.
-Not so.
-The Witcher 3 is absolutely stuffed with memorable moments, so we expected a few more standouts in CD Projekt Red's latest, which isn't to say we're not cautiously excited for its future.
+The Witcher 3 is absolutely stuffed with memorable moments, so we expected a few more standouts.

-Still, a few Cyberpunk 2077 quests are stuck in our minds, whether for their complex level design, tender character moments, focus on fun, or flirtation with mind bending cyberpunk themes.
+Still, some Cyberpunk 2077 quests are stuck in our minds, whether for their complex level design, tender character moments, focus on fun, or flirtation with mind bending cyberpunk themes.

 Spoiler warning: If it wasn't obvious from the headline, we're going to talk about our favorite bits from the whole of Cyberpunk 2077.
 If you don't want anything spoiled, turn back.
 We're not spoiling every outcome for every quest, but establishing information and big beats are definitely detailed.